SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-ts/README.md

 ## How to Obtain Support
 The project is provided "as-is", with no expected support. </br>
-If your issue is concerned with global track and trace option, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”.
+If your issue is concerned with SAP Business Network Global Track and Trace, log your incident in SAP BCP system with component “SBN-LBN-GTT-APP”.